za3k/za3k.com/floating_islands/house_rules.md

 - Generally players are expected to track their own HP, rations, torches, encumbrance, etc.
 - Magic effects may sometimes interact unexpectedly, for example drinking two potions at once, or casting levitate while on a flying broom.
 - The wild magic sorcerer's surge table is too short, so the DM will use a 10,000 effect web table or make up an effect.
-- Players can use downtime to craft 25gp of items per day, as long as they possess the relevant skills, supplies, tools, and any needed workshop.
-The cost of supplies is half the cost of the finished item.
-The 25gp per day rate doubles at 6th, 9th, 12th, 15th, and 18th level.
-- Magic Items
+- Crafting
   - Magic items can be bought in friendly lands
   - Found magic items are not automatically identified after a rest.
 Players will need to cast Identify, or study any found items in-game.
 Most will be easy to figure out.
-  - Players can craft magical items just like non-magical items.
-    - Supplies cost is half of the finished product cost.
-    - There is a spellcasting level requirement.
-        - Common (3rd level), starting time 4 days
-        - Uncommon (3rd level), starting time 20 days
-        - Rare (6th level), starting time 100 days
-        - Very Rare (11th level), starting time 500 days
-        - Legendary (17th level), starting time 1250 days
-    - Non-spellcasters of the correct character level can also make +1 to +5 weapons, armors, and ammo.
-    - Players must be able to cast any spells mentioned in the item description to make it.
   - Store-bought and player-created items with limited charges (wands, etc) don't recharge, but have 50% more charges (round down).
 Found items will usually recharge.
+- Crafting items
+  - Players can use downtime to craft equipment or other items, as long as they possess the relevant skills, supplies, tools, and any needed workshop.
+For example, they may need alchemical reagents, a blacksmith's forge, a consecrated temple, or a loom.
+  - The cost of supplies is half the cost of the finished item.
+  - Players can craft 25gp of items per day.
+The daily rate doubles at 6th, 9th, 12th, 15th, and 18th level.
+  - Players can craft at most one magical, or a few nonmagical items in a day.
+  - For magic items, there is a spellcasting level requirement.
+    - Common (3rd level), max time 4 days
+    - Uncommon (3rd level), max time 20 days
+    - Rare (6th level), max time 100 days
+    - Very Rare (11th level), max time 500 days
+    - Legendary (17th level), max time 1250 days
+  - For magic items, players must be able to cast any spells mentioned in the item description to make it.
+  - For magic items, non-spellcasters of the correct character level can also make +1 to +5 weapons, armors, and ammo.

 ## Character Creation
 1. **Once you start rolling dice (attributes, HP, or starting GP), no takebacks**.
 If you don't like your rolls, tough.